Published July 16, 2019 • 2 minute read

 Here are three key reasons why you should start building your risk transfer strategy:

 - It can be difficult to manage the type and breadth of the insurance liabilities you transfer and/or accept in contracts and agreements.
 When you focus on insurance risk transfer, either by auditing insurance and contractual agreements in-house or by outsourcing the undertaking to professionals like BCS, you regain confidence with your insurance coverage and can make cost-effective adjustments before contracts are signed, and most importantly, before claims are filed.

 - Other parties can contractually assume their fair share of liability and extend their insurance to you where appropriate.
 Many liability claims reach six- and seven-figure amounts; you certainly don’t want to unknowingly retain risk, when it could have been transferred.

 - Effectively managing your liabilities often translates into savings on your own insurance costs.
 Therefore, developing a solid insurance risk transfer strategy is a proactive way to remain competitive in the marketplace.

 How BCS Helps

 We know that keeping track of contracts and the associated insurance documentation for each and every third party you do business with can be cumbersome, with a risk of error depending on your knowledge and resources.
 Luckily, BCS—and the BCS App—are here to help.
-Whether you’re looking for a software solution to help you track and store insurance documents, such as certificates of insurance, or need a full audit of insurance documents in accordance with your specific insurance requirements, BCS has your back.
+Whether you’re looking for a self-service software solution to help you track and store insurance documents or you need a full-service option to review documents for specific insurance requirements, BCS has your back.

 The BCS App is a proprietary software application that stores and tracks certificates of insurance for every one of your vendors, leaving you with a flawless record of who’s compliant and who’s not.
 The app is totally customizable to accommodate virtually any compliance standards.